2DegreesInvesting/practices/git.md

 -   Undoing things with Git ([video](https://youtu.be/dZOfEF19yDk),
     [lesson](https://coderefinery.github.io/git-intro/05-undoing)).

-## 3. Commit frequently

-Committing frequently keeps your commits small.
-Small commits are more likely to be focused; they are easier to review, and easier to merge because they offer fewer opportunities for conflicts.

-## 4. The work you share should be complete
+## 3. The work you share should be complete

 Each commit and feature should do what it promises, completely; and reverting it should undo what that commit or feature meant to do, also